-The target load for phosphorus to Cedar Pond was determined using the land use export coefficient model (method 3).
+The target load for phosphorus to Linsley Pond was determined using the land use export coefficient model (method 3).
 This approach was selected because it provides loading estimates based on land use categories and allows for reductions to be applied toward those land use categories associated with urban and industrial uses, where it is generally anticipated that BMPs will be applied.
 In addition, this method calculates stormwater flow, which is needed in order to separate allocations for regulated and non-regulated stormwater as requested in the EPA's 2002 Guidance Memorandum (20).

-As previously mentioned, 58-72% reduction in current total phosphorus loading would be necessary to return the watershed to expected "background" loading conditions.
+As previously mentioned, a 56-62% reduction in current total phosphorus loading would be necessary to return the watershed to expected "background" loading conditions.
 Realistically, an aggressive reduction of phosphorus loading attained by using BMPs applied to manageable sources is expected to result in loading reductions on the order of 60% (21).
-Greater reductions are possible without consideration of costs, space requirements, or legal ramifications (e.g., land acquisitions), but most techniques applied in a practical manner do not yield a reduction >60% in phosphorus loads.
-Algal blooms in Cedar Pond are dominated by nitrogen-fixing blue-greens (cyanobacteria) whose abundance is not likely impacted by nitrogen availability but whose excessive growth and dominance in the algal community is a function of high levels of available phosphorus.
+Greater reductions are possible without consideration of costs, space requirements, or legal ramifications (e.g., land acquisitions), but most techniques applied in a practical manner do not yield >60% reductions in phosphorus loads.
+Algal blooms in Linsley Pond are dominated by nitrogen-fixing blue-greens (cyanobacteria) whose abundance is not likely impacted by nitrogen availability but whose excessive growth and dominance in the algal community is a function of high levels of available phosphorus.
 Control of phosphorus is expected to achieve the desired conditions of greater water clarity.

 The form of phosphorus will have a substantial impact on achievable loading reduction and choice of BMPs, with particulate forms easier to reduce than dissolved forms.
 Aerated soil will remove particulate phosphorus by filtration and adsorption, but substantial detention time is needed to remove dissolved forms.
-The assumption of a 60% reduction in phosphorus from the total watershed load is ambitious but possible for the Cedar Pond watershed.
+The assumption of a 60% reduction in phosphorus from the total watershed load is ambitious but possible for the Linsley Pond watershed.
 In addition, a 50% reduction of phosphorus in internal loading is possible and expected as part of the management objectives.

-A 60% reduction of the total phosphorus watershed load from urban and industrial land uses combined with a 50% reduction in internal loading of phosphorus within Cedar Pond would result in a total annual phosphorus load of 49 kg/yr (Table 2).
-Using the target TMDL load in several empirical calculations resulted in a range of in-lake concentrations (21 ug/L - 38 ug/L), with an average in-lake phosphorus concentration of 23 ug/L. In comparison, background phosphorus loading was estimated to be 32 kg/yr and the corresponding in-lake phosphorus concentration of 21 to 38 ug/L. Upon implementation of BMPs within urban and industrial land use areas, nutrient loading could be considered "natural" provided it does not result in adverse impacts to designated uses.
+A 60% reduction of the total phosphorus watershed load from urban and industrial land uses combined with a 50% reduction in internal loading of phosphorus within Linsley Pond would result in a total annual phosphorus load of 54 kg/yr (Table 2).
+Using the target TMDL load in several empirical calculations resulted in a range of in-lake concentrations (19 ug/L to 31 ug/L), with an average in-lake phosphorus concentration of 22 ug/L. In comparison, background phosphorus loading was estimated to be 42 kg/yr and the corresponding in-lake phosphorus concentration was estimated to be 18 ug/L, with a range of 17 ug/L to 27 ug/L. Upon implementation of BMPs within urban and industrial land use areas, nutrient loading could be considered "natural" provided it does not result in adverse impacts to designated uses.